-Unlike Serbia and North Macedonia, the presence of the Muslim Brotherhood in Bosnia and Herzegovina has been a subject of interest, particularly for the popular media and those who wish to benefit from it by linking their political opponents with the Muslim Brotherhood.
+Unlike Serbia and North Macedonia, the presence of the MB in Bosnia and Herzegovina has been a subject of interest, particularly for the popular media and those who wish to benefit from it by linking their political opponents with the MB.

-After the trial of former President Mohamed Morsi began in 2015, Bakr Izzat Izetbegovi issued an official presidential statement calling on Egypt to respect human rights and ensure a fair trial for Morsi.
-And he underwent judicial procedures with a political dimension aimed at liquidating political competitors and those with different views of the regime of Abdel Fattah El-Sisi, and ended with physical liquidation.
+After the trial of former President Mohamed Morsi began in 2015, Bakr Izetbegovi issued an official presidential statement calling on Egypt to respect human rights and ensure a fair trial for Morsi.

-Despite this, the affiliation of Muslim youths with the Muslim Brotherhood is often contested, as they claim that the reason for the rebellion of this group was in response to the Cvetkovich-Macek agreement, and not because of their Muslim Brotherhood-ideological ties.
+Despite this, the affiliation of Muslim youth with the MB is often contested, as they claim that the reason for the rebellion of this group was in response to the Cvetkovic and Masik agreement, and not because of their Brotherhood ideological ties.

-Evidence indicates that the “Muslim Youth” members were a group of intellectuals, in the time of socialist Yugoslavia, who were exploring their ties to Islam and, in doing so, behaving in opposition to the government; Their explorations led them to encounter people from other countries in similar circumstances, that is, those who live in regimes that do not allow space for religion, such as Turkey, and that these circumstances are used today as an indication of their links to the Muslim Brotherhood.
+Evidence indicates that the “Muslim Youth” members were a group of intellectuals, in the time of socialist Yugoslavia, who were exploring their ties to Islam and, in doing so, behaving in opposition to the government; Their explorations led them to encounter people from other countries in similar circumstances, that is, those who live in regimes that do not allow space for religion, such as Turkey.
+These circumstances are used today as an indication of their links to the MB.
 The Sarajevo process in 1983 showed the persecution of these intellectuals on the basis of their opposition to the government, not their planning for an Islamic revolution.
 In the opinion of Dr. Rajko Danilovic, the defense attorney for some of the accused, the evidence for the verdict was either fabricated or exaggerated.

-In addition, according to the accounts of those concerned by minimizing the repercussions of Bakr Izzat Izetbegovic’s meeting in 2014 with representatives of the Egyptian Muslim Brotherhood and his use of a fourth signal, the act was a manifestation of ignorance, not a show of support for the Muslim Brotherhood.
-Previously, Bakr Izzat Izetbegovi had the opportunity to meet with some members of the Muslim Brotherhood through his father and his personal relationships, and thus he was shocked by the events of Cairo.
+In addition, according to the accounts of those concerned to minimizing the repercussions of Bakir Izetbegovic’s meeting in 2014 with representatives of the Egyptian MB and his use of a fourth signal, the act was a manifestation of ignorance, not a show of support for the MB.
+Previously, Bakir Izetbegovi had the opportunity to meet with some members of the Muslim Brotherhood through his father and his personal relationships, and thus he was shocked by the events of Cairo.
 He misrepresented his support for those who suffered the tragedy.

 The European Council for Fatwa and Research held several regular sessions for organizing in Sarajevo in 2007 and 2013.
-The ideologue of the Muslim Brotherhood, Sheikh Yusuf al-Qaradawi, was present at the 2013 conference, along with Bakr Izzat Begovic and the head of scholars Hussain, and there are multiple relations linking Sheikh al-Qaradawi with Bosnia and Herzegovina and individuals from the country.
-ICBiH was aware of the controversy surrounding his personality, thus creating a distance between the community and him; for example, ICBiH refused to interview Al-Qaradawi and publish it through their media. []
+The ideologue of the MB, Sheikh Yusuf al-Qaradawi, was present at the 2013 conference, along with Bakir Izetbegovi, and the head of scholars Hussain. there are multiple relations linking Sheikh al-Qaradawi with Bosnia and Herzegovina and individuals from the country, ICBiH was aware of the controversy surrounding his personality, thus creating a distance between the community and him; for example, ICBiH refused to interview Al-Qaradawi and publish it through their media.
+[13 ]

-It was alleged that another prominent figure in Bosnia and Herzegovina is the former head of scholars, Dr. Mustafa Siric, with links to and leadership of the Muslim Brotherhood.
+Another prominent figure in Bosnia and Herzegovina was alleged to be Dr. Mustafa Ceric, a former head of scholars with links to and leadership of the MB.

-Ceric, however, is a member of the European Council for Fatwa and Research related to the Muslim Brotherhood, along with Sheikh Al-Qaradawi and other prominent figures in the Muslim Brotherhood.
-In addition, he is a member of the “Radical Middle Way” organization based in the United Kingdom, through which he had the opportunity To communicate with many scholars associated with the Muslim Brotherhood; His eagerness to be included in the political processes as well as his changing positions and views was confirmed in a conversation with experts from Bosnia and Herzegovina. []
+Ceric, however, is a member of the European Council for Fatwa and Research related to the Muslim Brotherhood, along with Sheikh Al-Qaradawi and other prominent figures in the MB.
+In addition, he is a member of the “Radical Middle Way” organization based in the United Kingdom, through which he had the opportunity to communicate with many scholars associated with the MB; His eagerness to be included in the political processes as well as his changing positions and views was confirmed in a conversation with experts from Bosnia and Herzegovina.
+[14 ]

-He is accused of acting in his personal interest; He lends his speech according to who is talking to him; But while he is in European meetings, he prefers to use a more moderate discourse, and be more inclined to advocate against violence by Islamists, but his speech in Bosnia is more intense, and he is seen among the Bosnians as a scholar of the Islamic religion and a great example for its youth.
+He is accused of acting in his personal interest; He changes his speech according to who is talking to him.
+But while he is in European meetings, he prefers to use a more moderate discourse, and be more inclined to advocate against violence by Islamists, but his speech in Bosnia is more intense.
+He is seen among the Bosnians as a scholar of the Islamic religion and a great example for its youth.
 However, his stumbling blocks in the political arena badly damaged his reputation.

-Several reports and studies on his personality also indicate that Search’s relations with organizations and individuals affiliated with the Muslim Brotherhood are attributed to his desire to achieve personal goals instead of advancing political Islam!
-The study of his personality and those who disagree with him believe that the establishment and preservation of these relationships has been strengthened by Sirch during a previous attempt to impose himself as the Grand Mufti and reference for the Muslims of Europe, and thus he presents himself as a religious and spiritual leader for them and thus as a politician.
+Several reports and studies on his personality also indicate that Ceric’s relations with organizations and individuals affiliated with the MB are attributed to his desire to achieve personal goals instead of advancing political Islam!
+Those how studied his personality and those who disagree with him believe that the establishment and preservation of these relationships has been strengthened by Ceric during a previous attempt to impose himself as the Grand Mufti and reference for the Muslims of Europe, and thus he presents himself as a religious and spiritual leader for them and thus as a politician.